 What Do Fire Extinguishers Do?

-For instance, a grease fire in the kitchen can be contained in seconds with the right extinguisher.
-These tools not only mitigate structural damage but also save lives by allowing moments of control in an emergency.
+For example, a kitchen grease fire can be tackled within seconds using the appropriate extinguisher.
+These tools not only reduce structural harm but also preserve lives by providing opportunities for control during emergencies.

 General Landlord Responsibilities